huss-osman/devops-learning/06-aws/fundamentals/08-billing-and-mfa-setup.md

 > [!IMPORTANT]
 > Budgets do not automatically stop AWS resources.
 They provide alerts so action can be taken before costs increase further.

 ---

+### IAM Setup Walkthrough

+The following walkthrough demonstrates how to configure an AWS IAM environment and apply foundational access management concepts.

+> [!NOTE]
+> This walkthrough covers:
+>
+> * Creating IAM users
+> * Creating IAM groups
+> * Assigning permissions
+> * Applying IAM policies
+> * Understanding IAM roles
+> * Following the principle of least privilege
+>
+> These are foundational concepts used to manage access and security within AWS environments.

+---